clagob/.htaccess/README.md

 Here you can find some useful example for the `.htaccess`

-Just search betwwen the folders.
+Just search between the folders.

 Enjoy it.